ember-redux/ember-redux/docs/configure.md

 **Middleware**

 In redux [middleware][] allows you to write a function that produces a "new and improved" dispatch.
-By default we include [redux-thunk][] to enable async actions.
-If you want to override this just add a new directory named `middleware` and inside it a single file `index.js`
+If you want to configure custom middleware, just add a new directory named `middleware` and inside it a single file `index.js`

 ```js
 //app/middleware/index.js